bigsnarfdude/birsClient/README.md

 # BIRS Zoom Web Client

 ```
-bash one liner
+1. bash one liner
 get file | parse meetingid password | open "link to zoom"

-just found project from zoom (NOTE: need to publish to zoom marketplace and client needs approval from zoom to join meetings in other workplace spaces)
+2. project from zoom (NOTE: need to publish to zoom marketplace and client needs approval from zoom to join meetings in other workplace spaces)
 https://github.com/zoom/meetingsdk-headless-linux-sample
 ```